Alcohol Ink Painting Supplies: What You Need to Get Started

 If you're wondering what alcohol ink painting supplies you'll need to get started, this article gives a list of the essentials.
 You'll also learn some basic information about how these supplies are used, and where to find them.

 Alcohol inks are transparent, dye-based inks that can be used to create unique and vibrant paintings on a variety of surfaces.
 Some common brands you'll find are:

 - Art-C Alcohol Inks

-Inks can be bought as individual bottles or in sets.
-The 0.5 ounce bottles are small, but they’re more than enough for beginners to start with.
+Inks can be bought as individual bottles or in sets of assorted colors.
+The 0.5 ounce bottles are small, but they’re more than enough to start with.

 - Start with at least two colors.

 - If you want to experiment with a wide array of colors, buy a set.

 2. Surface to Paint On

 Alcohol ink painting works best on non-porous surfaces.
 This will let the inks flow and blend, creating all sorts of interesting designs.
 There are many options to choose from, but here are a few of the easiest to work with for beginners: